tmotl/Repetier-Firmware/README.md

 _by Nibbels_:
 M3939 Pn Ex Iy Rm	- to messure a curve of your Filaments velocity over digits -> viscosity.
+M3920 Sb - to go into or switch back from SilentMode (This will lower your Stepper-Current to another profile)

 _by Nibbels/Wessix_:
 M3909 Pn Sm			- See "SensiblePressure"